wormingdead/Moghra-R-Us/README.md

 ## Support

-Support requests will be handled here, on GitHub, on the Steam Workshop page (above), or in the #modding channel in the Caves of Qud Discord.
-Please note that feature requests are likely to be declined due to my lack of modding expertise.
+Support requests will be handled here on GitHub, on the Steam Workshop page (link above), or in the #modding channel in the Caves of Qud Discord.
+Please note that feature requests are likely to be declined due to lack of time and modding expertise.